brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

   url: /5e-character-creation/
 ---

-If you're newer to DnD, or just haven't played some of the classes, you may be wondering what each of them is like.
-What's the difference between a Fighter and Barbarian, for instance, or a Sorcerer and a Wizard?
-Sometimes even reading the introductions in the handbooks don't give you a clear idea, and it can be hard to get that without getting way into the mechanics of each class.
+If you're newer to DnD or just haven't played some of the classes, you may be wondering what each of them is like.
+What's the difference between a Fighter and a Barbarian, for instance, or a Sorcerer and a Wizard?
+Sometimes even reading the introductions in the handbooks doesn't give you a clear idea, and it can be hard to get that without getting way into the mechanics of each class.

-This page is meant to give a basic overview on what each class does and how it plays.
+This page is meant to give a basic overview of what each class does and how it plays.
 It's not a perfect guide, because some of the classes can be very diverse; however, this should give you a good general idea of how the classes are different and which might be best for you.

 <div class="contents" markdown="1">
 <strong>Contents</strong>